Otus-DevOps-2019-08/BorisKamenetskiy_infra/README.md

 - output of app_external_ip is empty;
 - there was no access to the created hosts with ruby and mongodb from my own IP address for some reason.

+2019-11-16
+What was done (homework "ansible-1"):
+- ansible and pip installed;
+- infrastructure created in GCP via terraform stage script;
+- ansible inventory created for appserver (35.235.42.81) and dbserver (35.198.68.63);
+- ckecked how ping module works with both hosts;
+- ansible.cfg, which contains path to the inventory file, remote_user, private_key file, created;
+- command -a uptime checked;
+- inventory file changed to reflect [app] and [db] groups;
+- inventory.yml written;
+- versions of ruby, bundler and mongod checked on the hosts using ansible;
+- commands command, shell, systemd, service tried;
+- module git tried;
+- clone.yml implemented;
+- after "ansible app -m command -a 'rm -rf ~/reddit'" and running playbook once again changed was equal to 1.

+Issues:
+- I have tried to implement the dynamic inventory and found gce.py as an example, but, as I don't know Python, it was too difficult for me to understand how it works (taking limited time into account).
+As I understand the idea of dynamic inventory, I should obtain list of all hosts with their IPs without knowing them beforehand (as it is in static inventory).
+I ended up with inventory.json for static inventory.
+If I had to implement the dynamic inventory, I would, probably, use existing modules.